 30 hours extended entitlement for 3 and 4 year olds

-Please remember to re-confirm your details if prompted by HMRC in order to continue to receive funding.
+Please be aware it can take up to 15 days from date of application for HMRC to issue a code.
+If you already have a 30 hour code please remember to re-confirm your details when prompted by HMRC in order to continue to receive funding.

 All Solihull 3 and 4 year olds can access 15 hours early education funding in an Ofsted registered setting.
 This can be in a childminder, pre-school, day nursery, school nursery or wrap around.

 Some children are eligible for an additional 15 hours of early education funding meaning that they can access up to 30 hours per week in total.
 After making an online application on the national .gov website eligible parent(s) will receive a code confirming eligibility to take to their preferred provider.